Ken Lawler •

 • Joined Battery in 1995

-A 27-year veteran in the venture industry, Ken joined Battery in 1995 and currently acts as a Senior Advisor to the firm and board member at Calxeda.
-With a focus on enterprise infrastructure equipment, and semiconductor companies.
-Since joining Battery, he has led the firm’s investments in Airespace (acquired by Cisco), Advanced Analogic Technologies (NASDAQ: AATI), Amalfi Semiconductor (acquired by RF Micro Devices), Aurora Networks (acquired by a private investor), Calxeda, Lara Networks (acquired by Cypress Semiconductor), MaxLinear (NYSE: MXL), Optichron (acquired by NetLogic), Packet Engines (acquired by Alcatel), SigmaTel (NASDAQ: SGTL), and Zenverge.
+A 28-year veteran in the venture industry, Ken joined Battery in 1995 and currently acts as a Senior Advisor to the firm and board member at Calxeda.
+With a focus on enterprise infrastructure equipment and semiconductor companies, Ken led the firm’s investments in Airespace (acquired by Cisco), Advanced Analogic Technologies (NASDAQ: AATI), Amalfi Semiconductor (acquired by RF Micro Devices), Aurora Networks (acquired by a private investor), Calxeda, Lara Networks (acquired by Cypress Semiconductor), MaxLinear (NYSE: MXL), Optichron (acquired by NetLogic), Packet Engines (acquired by Alcatel), and SigmaTel (NASDAQ: SGTL).